-This trail was developed for small children in memory of Mary Shannon, who was a volunteer here at the nature center for many years and Past President of the Nature Center Associates.
-The Student Naturalists of Eaton Canyon refurbished it in 1999.
-Please encourage children to stop, look, and listen for birds and other wildlife on the trail.
+This trail was developed for kids in memory of Mary Shannon.
+Mary was a volunteer here at Eaton Canyon for many years and was president of the Nature Center Associates: The Student Naturalists and staff of Eaton Canyon fixed up the trail in 1999 and re-routed it in 2001.
+As you walk along The trail take time to stop, look, and listen for the birds and other wildlife all around you!

 The pond is a special part of our ecosystem.
 Look for insects that live around the pond.
 Some of them like to stand on water!
 Do you see any tadpoles?
 They’|l grow up to be frogs and toads.
 Do you see any algae?
 How about any other pond wildlife?
 Now look up at the Sycamore tree and around at the bushes.
 Do you see any birds?
 Do you hear any birds?
 How many different songs do you hear?
 Can you sing any of them?

 The plant just to your right with the taco-shaped leaves is the Laurel Sumac.
 Some people say that this plant makes you itch, so make sure you don’t touch it!
 The plant next to and behind the Laurel Sumac is California Sagebrush.
 Try rubbing some of its leaves between your fingers (but remember, don’t pick any!) and then smell your hands.
 They say that in the olden days, cowboys would rub this plant on their clothes to make them smell better before going into town after weeks of herding cattle.
 That’s how it got its nickname — cowboy cologne!